-Question 65.
-Should the enforcement measures include:
+Shou lld the enforcement measures include [mark those that you agree with, ⊠]:

 The suspension of the auctioneer(s) and/or bidders from the EU-wide auctions?
 If so, for how long should such suspension last?

 Financial penalties?
 If so, at what level should such penalties be fixed?

-- The power to address binding interim decisions to the auctioneer(s) and/or bidders to avert any urgent, imminent threat of breach of the Regulation with likely irreversible adverse consequences? - Anything else?
-Please specify.
+The power to address binding interim decisions to the auctioneer(s) and/or bidders to avert any urgent, imminent threat of breach of the Regulation with likely irreversible adverse consequences?

+\boxtimes Anything else?
+Please specify:

+Pleas se provide arguments to support your case.

-The answers to these questions depend somewhat on what market abuse/integrity regime is in place.
-Internal and external discussions are currently ongoing within the Commission regarding the desirability of having an energy-specific market-abuse regime.
-Such a regime may also cover CO2.
-As we support the development of such a regime, we do not consider that issues to be dealt with under this regime should also be dealt with in the EUA Regulation.
+Com Such do no the E whice the answers to these questions depend somewhat on what market abuse/integrity ne is in place.
+Internal and external discussions are currently ongoing within the mission regarding the desirability of having an energy-specific market-abuse regime. a regime may also cover CO 2 .
+As we support the development of such a regime, we obtained that issues to be dealt with under this regime should also be dealt with in EUA Regulation.
 We do not want an overlap of these rules.
-However, any rules which apply should be enforced with equal weight EU-wide.
-Only then will a level playing field exist.
+However, any rules happly should be enforced with equal weight EU-wide.
+Only then will a leveling field exist.

-Question 66.
-Should such enforcement measures apply at:
+stion 66 ald such enforcement measures apply at:

+Silou EU level?

-- EU level? - National level?
+National level?

-• Both?
+Both?

+□ Pleas se comment on your choice.

-Any rules which apply should be enforced with equal weight EU-wide.
-Only then will a level playing field exist.
+A: A ny rules which apply should be enforced with equal weight EU-wide.
+Only then will el playing field exist.

+stion 67

-Question 67.
-Who should enforce compliance with the Regulation (more than one answer is possible):
+wno should enforce compliance with the Regulation (more than one answer is possible):

-- The auction monitor?
+The auction monitor?

-- The auctioneer?
+The auctioneer?

-- A competent authority at EU level?
+A competent authority at EU level?

-- A competent authority at national level?
+A competent authority at national level?

-- Other?
-Please specify

-A competent authority at EU level, with the auctioneer being the front-line compliance monitor.

-5. Who auctions?
-Auction processes and auctioneer(s)5.1 Overall model for EUETS auctioning system

-Question 68.
+EU Emissions Trading Scheme (ETS) -

 Which of the three approaches for an overall EU auction model do you prefer?
 Please rate the options below (1 being the most preferable, 3 being the least preferable)

-- Limited number of coordinated auction processes. [] - Full centralisation based on a single EU-wide auction process. [] - The hybrid approach where different auction processes are cleared through a centralised system. []
+- Limited number of coordinated auction processes. - Full centralisation based on a single EU-wide auction process. - The hybrid approach where different auction processes are cleared through a centralised system.